Rás 2

 Rás 2 (Channel 2) is an Icelandic radio station belonging to the National Icelandic Broadcasting Service, RÚV.
 Launched on 1 December 1983, it is currently the highest-rated radio station in Iceland, with a schedule composed chiefly of news, current affairs, and pop and rock music.

+Broadcasting

-Rás 2 is broadcast throughout the country from a network of 90 FM transmitters (99.9 MHz is the channel's main frequency in Reykjavík), via Satellite and also streamed on the Internet.
+Rás 2 is broadcast throughout the country from a network of 90 FM transmitters (99.9 MHz is the channel's main frequency in Reykjavík), via terrestrial DTV radio (DVB-T2) and is also streamed on the Internet.
+Rás 2 was also previously broadcast over longwave from 1999 to 2024 using an alternating schedule with Rás 1.
+Broadcasts were also available over digital satellite (DVB-S) on Thor 5 from 2007 to 2025.